PC-Admin/perthserverplus.com/content/post/solokey-u2f/index.md

 Compared to traditional OTP and text 2FA, U2F security keys provide a higher level of security.
 OTPs and text 2FA are vulnerable to phishing attacks, where attackers can trick users into providing their login credentials.
 With U2F, the user's private key never leaves the device, making it virtually impossible for attackers to gain access to their accounts.

 ![Solokeys Photo](https://perthserverplus.com/images/solokeys-photo.png#center)

+_It's recommended to use 2 Solokeys so you can keep one as the backup._

 ## Securing Online Accounts with U2F